ckesanapalli/davidschirduan.github.io/_games/tempered-legacy.md

  - **Name.** The name of the Weapon (one of them, at least).
  - **Type.** Determines the damage, size, and description of the Weapon.
- - A weapon can only store three kinds of things from past Wielders:
+ - **Five Things.** A weapon can only store five things from past Wielders.
+These things could be:
     - **Temperaments** grant new abilities and talents.
 They are passive.
     - **Spells**.
 When you cast a spell, make an INT save.
 If unsuccessful, the spell still works, but you lose access to it for the rest of the day. _Normally they take up a slot, but Tempered weapons may contain multiple spells!_
     - **Histories** are jobs, skills, and experiences from past Wielders.
 If one of these histories would give you an edge when taking certain actions, you gain advantage to those rolls. _E.g. if your weapon has the history of a sailor, you would gain advantage when you attempt to navigate by the stars._